Learn more about our EU-funded EDIReX project

 The high failure rate in oncology drug development is posing significant challenges and novel approaches, including improved preclinical studies, are required.
 Patient derived tumour xenografts (PDX) are being increasingly recognised as clinically relevant preclinical models, as they maintain histopathological features and genetic profiles of the original patient tumours.
 Many PDXs have been established across Europe.

 Launched in 2013, the EurOPDX Consortium is an initiative of translational and clinical researchers now counting 18 not-for-profit cancer centres and universities as members across Europe and in the US.
 The main objectives of the Consortium are to join forces and build large collections of models to cover cancer heterogeneity, and to raise standards in the preclinical setting.

-Altogether, the Consortium displays a panel of more than 1,500 subcutaneous and orthotopic PDX models for more than 30 pathologies.
+Altogether, the members of the EurOPDX Consortium have established a panel of more than 1,500 subcutaneous and orthotopic PDX models for more than 30 pathologies.

 These models and their phenotypic and molecular traits are poorly visible outside of publications in scientific journals or presentations at congresses, and are so far only accessible through discrete collaborative projects.

 As from the autumn 2018, models and related data will be searchable thanks to the EurOPDX Data Portal.
 Some models are already included in the PDX Finder repository (www.pdxfinder.org).Learn More

 - Models accessible for transfer to academic laboratories on a collaborative basis, upon acceptance by the owner(s) of models and signature of a Material Transfer Agreement.
 Contact us with the description of your project and needs.